kgdunn/pid-book/univariate-review/univariate-review.rst

 		sd(x)     # for standard deviation
 		var(x)    # for variance

-	The square root of variance, called the :index:`standard deviation` is a more useful measure of spread to engineers: it is easier to visualize on a histogram as it has the same units of the variable.
+	The square root of variance, called the :index:`standard deviation` is a more useful measure of spread to engineers: it is easier to visualize on a histogram and has the advantage of being in the same units of the variable.

 	**Degrees of freedom**: The denominator in the sample variance calculation, :math:`n-1`, is called the degrees of freedom.
 We have one fewer than :math:`n` degrees of freedom, because there is a constraint that the sum of the deviations around :math:`\overline{x}` must add up to zero.
 This constraint is from the definition of the mean.
 However, if we knew what the sample mean was without having to estimate it, then we could subtract each :math:`x_i` from that value, and our degrees of freedom would be :math:`n`.

 **Outliers**

 	Outliers are hard to define precisely, but an acceptable definition is that an :index:`outlier` is a point that is unusual, given the context of the surrounding data.
-The following 2 sequences of numbers show that the same number, 4024 that appears in the first sequence, has become an outlier in the second sequence.
+The following 2 sequences of numbers show the number 4024 that appears in the first sequence, has become an outlier in the second sequence.
 It is an outlier based on the surrounding context.

 	* 4024, 5152, 2314, 6360, 4915, 9552, 2415, 6402, 6261
 	* 4, 61, 12, 64, 4024, 52, -8, 67, 104, 24

 ..
-TODO: KGD: add a multivariate outlier illustration here
+TODO: add a multivariate outlier illustration here

 .. _univariate-median:

-**Median (location)**
+.. index:: robust statistics

+**Median (robust measure of location)**

 	The :index:`median` is an alternative measure of :index:`location`.
 It is a sample statistic, not a population statistic, and is computed by sorting the data and taking the middle value (or average of the middle 2 values, for even :math:`n`).
 It is also called a robust statistic, because it is insensitive (robust) to outliers in the data.

 	.. note::

-		The median is the most robust estimator of the sample location: it has a breakdown of 50%, which means that 50% of the data need to be replaced with unusual values before the median breaks down as a suitable estimate.
+		The median is the most robust estimator of the sample location: it has a breakdown of 50%, which means that just under 50% of the data need to be replaced with unusual values before the median breaks down as a suitable estimate.
 The mean on the other hand has a breakdown value of :math:`1/n`, as only one of the data points needs to be unusual to cause the mean to be a poor estimate.

 	.. code-block:: s

 		median(x)

-	Governments will report the median income of regions in a country, rather than the mean, to avoid influencing the value with the few very high earners and the many low earners.
+	Governments will report the median income, rather than the mean, to avoid influencing the value with the few very high earners and the many low earners.
 The median income per person is a more fair measure of location in this case.

-**Median absolute deviation, MAD (spread)**
+**Median absolute deviation, MAD (robust measure of spread)**

 	A robust measure of :index:`spread` is the :index:`MAD`, the :index:`median absolute deviation`.
 The name is descriptive of how the MAD is computed: